jeffbass9/price-calculator/README.md

 I wanted an option that was easier to navigate on a small screen, so if the viewport width is narrower than 789px, the table is replaced with dropdown options.
-Unfortunately, since the price values for each quantity/color option don't follow an exact formula, this takes a lot of if/else statements.
+Unfortunately, since the price values for each quantity/color option don't follow an exact formula, this takes a lot of switch statements.
 If you use this general functionality on a project, I would recommend generating the price values dynamically.